cptrung/greeting-app/README.md

 - Need to enter your name the first time.
 - Greeting you with time and name.

+## Dev flow.
+- In the first time, you need to input the name and the system will create a new record.
+- In other times to open, the app will fetch data and show correctly that you entered

 ## Setup and run project

 App use Expo to init, See the setup enviroment at https://reactnative.dev/docs/environment-setup